Reviews You Can Rely On

 Credit: Natalie Kafader

-We also discovered that some shoes that initially felt comfortable began to show their limitations during longer walks.
+We also discovered that some shoes felt comfortable in the beginning, but started to show their limitations during longer walks.
 The Feethit Slip On, while comfortable for short periods, left our feet feeling fatigued after several hours of wear due to its minimal cushioning.

 The Feethit doesn't have much padding underfoot, leaving us fatigued after hours of wear.